 * Sergeant Bourne reciting Psalm 46:

--->'''Bourne:''' "There's one, might've been written for a soldier...'He maketh wars to cease unto the end of the earth; he breaketh the bow, and cutteth the spear in sunder...The Lord of Hosts is with us.'"
+-->'''Bourne:''' As far as I can remember sir, it goes something like this, 'He maketh wars to cease unto the end of the earth; he breaketh the bow, and cutteth the spear in sunder...The Lord of Hosts is with us.'"

 * A meta example.
 Because of the apartheid laws in South Africa at the time of filming, director Cy Endfield was forbidden from paying the Zulu extras at an equal rate to the other actors.
 He got around this by giving them all the animals used in the production, which were a lot more valuable to them than the money would have been.